Calorimetry: History

-In 1789, Antoine Lavoisier and Pierre-Simon Laplace constructed the first calorimeter, launching quantitative calorimetry.
+The conception of the ice-calorimeter is credited to Pierre Simon de la Place by Lavoisier in his 1789 book Elements of Chemistry, the book that some consider to be the world's first chemistry text book, and where Lavoisier also defines calorie himself in the first chapter:

+"Wherefore, we have distinguished the cause of heat, or that exquisitely elastic fluid which produces it, by the term of caloric.
+Besides, that this expression fulfils our object in the system which we have adopted, it possesses this farther advantage, that it accords with every species of opinion, since, strictly speaking, we are not obliged to suppose this to be a real substance; it being sufficient, as will more clearly appear in the sequel of this work, that it be considered as the repulsive cause, whatever that may be, which separates the particles of matter from each other; so that we are still at liberty to investigate its effects in an abstract and mathematical manner."
+(Chapter 1, Paragraph 8, Elements of Chemistry).

+Notably, the ice-calorimeter was first called the machine until the word calorie was coined in 1789.
 The next major advance came from Sir Benjamin Thompson in the 1790s.
 Observing heat generated during cannon boring under water, he concluded that heat must be a form of energy, not a material substance.

 This idea was quantified by James Prescott Joule, who in the 1840s determined the mechanical equivalent of heat.
 Using falling weights to drive a paddle in an insulated liquid, Joule demonstrated that 4.184 joules of work produce the same heating effect as one calorie, establishing a numerical link between mechanical work and thermal energy.

 Around the same time, in 1840, the chemist Germain Henri Hess formulated Hess's law, showing that the total enthalpy change of a chemical reaction is independent of the reaction path.
 This principle remains fundamental to modern thermochemistry and calorimetry.

 Finally, in the 1870s, Pierre Eugène Berthelot developed the first modern bomb calorimeter and introduced the concepts of endothermic and exothermic reactions.